excellarateinc/voyage-api-java/readme_docs/SECURITY.md

 5. User is presented with an "Enter Code" form to validate the SMS code
 6. User receives the validate code from their device and enters it into the form
 7. User is granted access to the site once the code is validated successfully.

+#### Web Services

+##### HTTP GET /api/v1/verify/send
+A secure web service endpoint that requires the user in need of verification to be authenticated by either a username/password or through security questions.
+Invoking the /verify/send web services initiates the delivery of a verification code to the mobile phone on the user's account.
+The code that is delivered will be a 6-digit code that will be stored securely in the database using the same password hashing method (bcrypt).
+A mobile phone is required at account creation.

+Parameters: none

+Result: HTTP 204 No Content

+#### HTTP POST /api/v1/verify
+A secure web service endpoint that requires the user in need of verification to be authenticated by either a username/password or through security questions.
+Invoking the /verify POST web service requires that the body contains the code delivered to the user's mobile phone via SMS.
+The code provided in the web service will be verified against the code stored in the User's account.

 #### Technical Notes
 By default, Voyage API integrates with Amazon AWS SMS as the text message provider.
 In order for Voyage API to faciliate SMS deliveries, an AWS account must be provided within the configuration of the Voyage API.
 See the [Deploy](#deploy) section for instructions on how to apply the AWS credentials.